Juragua Nuclear Power Plant: Attempts to resume construction

-In 1995 the Russian Ministry of Atomic Energy announced that it intended to resume the construction of Cuba's reactors in 1998 with financing provided by an international consortium involving Siemens, Ansaldo and Électricité de France.
+In 1995, the Russian Ministry of Atomic Energy announced that it intended to resume the construction of Cuba's reactors in 1998 with financing provided by an international consortium involving Siemens, Ansaldo and Électricité de France.
 However, the aforementioned companies dismissed the claims and it was reported that the announcement could have been part of a political stance against United States threat to cut aid to Russia.
 The United States opposition on the project discouraged other countries following the Helms–Burton Act, which continued and strengthened the United States embargo against Cuba.
 Estimates regarding the cost to finish the reactor ranged from $300 million to $750 million.
-In 1997 Fidel Castro announced that Cuba was no longer interested in finishing the plant and would be seeking other energy alternatives.
-In December 2000 Russian President Vladimir Putin visited Cuba and offered to finish one reactor by investing 800 million dollars over the course of six years.
+In 1997, Fidel Castro announced that Cuba was no longer interested in finishing the plant and would be seeking other energy alternatives.
+In December 2000, Russian President Vladimir Putin visited Cuba and offered to complete one reactor by investing 800 million dollars over six years.
 Castro subsequently announced that Cuba was no longer interested in completing the twin 440-megawatt reactor plant.
 This announcement was made amid the failed attempt to resolve the problem of Cuba's debt to the former Soviet Union, inherited by Russia.

 In 2004, the main turbine at the Juragua plant was removed to replace a damaged turbine at Guiteras thermoelectric plant.